Multicore Quantum Computing: Shuttling

 \subsection{Model Parameters and Details}

 For all shuttling simulations, a Zeeman splitting of \SI{40}{\micro\eV} was used, corresponding to an external magnetic field strength of approximately \SI{350}{\milli\tesla} which is comparable to many silicon spin experiments.
 The inhomogeneous magnetic field \textbf{b} may be decomposed as a tranvserse gradient $b_x$ and a longitudinal gradient $b_z$ with no loss of generality.
 In order to minimise coherent spin flips, shuttling should take place along an axis with minimal $b_x$.
-We consider $b_x=$~\SI{1}{\micro\eV} as a proxy for potential micromagnet misalignment, and $b_z=$~\SI{3}{\micro\eV} to account for a potentially large difference in Zeeman energies down the quantum dot chain.
-As field gradients on the micron scale should be nearly constant, we assume the total inhomogeneity is evenly distributed down the shuttling channel with electrons only moving in a linear path.
+As field gradients on the micron scale should be nearly constant, we assume the total inhomogeneity is evenly distributed down the shuttling channel with electrons only moving in a linear path and we consider $b_x=$~\SI{1}{\micro\eV}, $b_z=$~\SI{3}{\micro\eV}.

 The detuning sweep over $t\in[0,2\epsilon_0/\alpha]$ is taken to be $\epsilon(t)=\alpha t - \epsilon_0$. $\epsilon_0=$~\SI{800}{\micro\eV} and $\alpha=$~\SI{300}{\micro\eV/\nano\second} are used to be similar with previous experiment \cite{millsShuttlingSingleCharge2019}.
 Intrinsic spin orbit coupling is included with a vector $\mathbf{\Omega} = (E_{\mathrm{SOI}},-E_{\mathrm{SOI}},0)$ for shuttling along the $[110]$ crystallographic axis of silicon \cite{ginzelSpinShuttlingSilicon2020}.
 The energy scale $E_{\mathrm{SOI}}$ is of the order \SI{0.1}{\micro\eV} as estimated from experiment \cite{yangSpinvalleyLifetimesSilicon2013}.
 We consider $E_{\mathrm{SOI}}=$~\SI{1}{\micro\eV} to be conservative.